Solid results in a volatile market.

 Average Annual Total Returns

-Expense ratios are as of the Funds' most recent Prospectus dated September 14, 2012.
+¹ Expense ratios shown are as of the Funds' most recent prospectus dated September 25, 2013.

 A Fund’s performance depends primarily on what happens in the stock market.
 The market’s behavior is often volatile, particularly in the short-term and in periods of unusual market occurrences.
 Because of this, the value of your investment will rise and fall, and you could lose money.
 For performance current to the most recent month-end, please ask your representative, visit the Average Annual Returns Page or call us toll-free at 888/73-AMANA (888-732-6262).

 This chart illustrates the performance of a hypothetical $10,000 invested at the beginning of the period and redeemed at the end of the period, and assumes reinvestment of all dividends and capital gains.
 Comparison of any mutual fund to a market index must be made bearing in mind that the index is unmanaged, and expense-free.
 Conversely, the fund will (1) be actively managed, (2) have an objective other than mirroring the index, such as limiting risk, (3) bear various operational costs, (4) stand ready to buy and sell its securities to shareowners on a daily basis, and (5) provide a wide range of services.

 Lipper Awards & Rankings

 Awards for the Amana Income Fund Investor Shares (AMANX):

 Awards for the Amana Growth Fund Investor Shares (AMAGX):